-Last Modified on March 4, 2018 by HTML Pro
+Last Modified on March 31, 2023 by Alex Edmonds

 President Trump’s most recent proposed budget cuts include cutting 14% from the Department of Education.
 Those cuts will result in eliminating many of the most important elements of our educational system.
 Some of those elements include grants for continuing teacher training, afterschool programs, and aid to low-income college students.
 However, despite budget cuts and dwindling economic resources, according to a recent report, solar energy has the potential to make our educational future much brighter.

 There are currently more than 3,700 solar energy systems located on public and private schools in the U.S. That means thousands of schools are already taking advantage of the cost savings that result from transitioning to a clean, inexpensive energy source.
 Schools have an architectural advantage over many homes.

 Their large, flat rooftops provide the perfect space for maximizing the amount of energy solar panels can generate.
 Even school parking lots can be outfitted with solar PV canopies that provide shade as well as generate energy on sunny days.
 There are already some good examples of how cutting energy costs by utilizing solar energy has benefitted our schools.

 In Fresno, California, the Clovis Unified School District funded the installation of 19 separate photovoltaic systems through a local bond measure in 2012.
 Those systems are capable of generating 5.9 megawatts of energy.
 The district estimates that those megawatts will save approximately $2.7 million dollars–every year. $2.7 million dollars can train a lot of teachers, as well as bring back the art and music classes that were cancelled by previous budget cuts.
 District managers for Rio Rancho High School and Cleveland High School in New Mexico found that energy costs were the district’s second largest yearly expenditure.